Keizaal/Keizaal/installation.md

 ### Creation Content

-While Keizaal requires the [Skyrim Anniversary Edition](https://store.steampowered.com/sub/626153/){:target="_blank" rel="noopener"}, not all Anniversary Edition content is included in the modlist.
-For details on Anniversary Edition and Verified Creations, visit the [Creation Content](https://keiza.al/creations){:target="_blank" rel="noopener"} page.
+While Keizaal requires the [Skyrim Anniversary Edition](https://store.steampowered.com/sub/626153/), not all Anniversary Edition content is included in the modlist.
+For details on Anniversary Edition and Verified Creations, visit the [Creation Content](https://keiza.al/creations) page.

 ### Profiles

 Keizaal is designed to enhance and expand upon what the vanilla game offers.
 While systems such as perk trees and combat have seen some expansions, they remain largely unchanged from the base game.

-If you're looking for a different experience, Keizaal also includes a secondary profile that integrates the complete [SimonRim](https://next.nexusmods.com/profile/SimonMagus/mods?gameId=1704){:target="_blank" rel="noopener"} suite into the mod list.
+If you're looking for a different experience, Keizaal also includes a secondary profile that integrates the complete [SimonRim](https://next.nexusmods.com/profile/SimonMagus/mods?gameId=1704) suite into the mod list.
 To switch to this profile, simply select it from the drop-down menu at the top of Mod Organizer.

 ![SimonRim Image](https://keiza.al/assets/img/pages/installation/SimonRim.jpg)